shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-guaranteed-delivery-line-item.md

 ### Roadblocking

-If you're using multi-tag auctions via [Xandr's seller tag](../seller-tag/seller-tag.md) to make a single request for multiple ad slots on a page, you can serve multiple linked creatives, known as roadblocking.
+If you're using multi-tag auctions via [Microsoft Advertising's seller tag](../seller-tag/seller-tag.md) to make a single request for multiple ad slots on a page, you can serve multiple linked creatives, known as roadblocking.
 For more information, see [Target Your Inventory with Roadblocking](target-your-inventory-with-roadblocking.md).

 To enable roadblocking on the line item, perform the following actions: